larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 *Life Bound*: _Their long lives and vibrant life force makes them particularly resistant to negative spell effects._ Once per rest, an Elf may Resist Spell.

-*Lore-Master*: _The longevity of the Elves means there are few stories that haven’t reached their ears_.
+*Lore-Master*: _The longevity of the Elves means there are few stories that haven't reached their ears_.
 Once per day, an Elf can attempt to recall something specific about an Evren area.
 This must be done with Plot.